 There is emerging evidence that older men are using anti-ageing products and services, although again this deployment is rendered in ways which retain certain elements of masculinity and emphasise differences from women e.g. by focusing on bodily performance rather than appearance (see Ojala et al., 2014).
-Increasing numbers of men are also resorting to aesthetic surgery in order to combat ageing effects (balding, spreading, greying) and re-present themselves as more youthful and successful (see Holliday & Cairnie, 2007).
+Increasing numbers of men are also resorting to aesthetic surgery in order to combat ageing effects (balding, spreading, greying) and represent themselves as more youthful, slim and successful (see Holliday & Cairnie, 2007).
 Indeed, there are also signs that major corporations are encouraging employees to tailor body shapes to company ethos, for example by losing weight or colouring hair to avoid a 'silver ceiling' whereby grey haired and ungroomed men can be perceived as less successful, intelligent and athletic (see Miller, 2005).
+The boom in sporting competitions for older men (and women) also suggests growing concerns with weight management, body image and overall fitness (see Tulle & Phoenix, 2015).

-In light of this aesthetic turn in masculinities, Grogan (2007) notes that men are increasingly sensitive to body image and more susceptible to bodily dissatisfaction.
+In light of this aesthetic turn in masculinities, Grogan (2007) notes that men are increasingly sensitive to body image and more susceptible to bodily dissatisfaction, including issues around being perceived (by self and others) as overweight or obese.
 Indeed, it is now well established that there are increased body image issues among younger men (Pope Jr, Phillips, & Olivardia, 2000), which can become more pronounced in particular body-exposed environments; for example, in the locker room during school physical education classes (Kehler & Atkinson, 2010).
 We also know that the use of synthetic substances to enhance muscularity (e.g. synthol) and/or manage weight (e.g. ephedrine) in gym spaces is a growing issue for younger men (see Hall, Grogan & Gough, 2015).
-To date, however, little attention has been paid to body consciousness and appearance practices in middle aged and older men - men in their 30s, 40s, 50s, and 60s.
+To date, however, little attention has been paid to body consciousness and appearance practices in middle aged and older men - men in their 30s, 40s, 50s, and 60s - most of whom are considered overweight or obese (Foresight report, 2007).
+To address this gap in the literature, we report on our study which explicitly focuses on obese, older men's own accounts of their embodied, overweight selves, with particular attention to self-perceptions of, and emotions concerning, appearance pre- and post-weight loss - rather than the health and functionality issues which have preoccupied most researchers working with obese older men to date.